 If you have never done so, I encourage you to start making Thank You a part of your daily routine!
 It can be a simple “thank you” to a colleague, an acknowledgment email, a post-it, a virtual Kudo Card using the Kudo Box website, a Kudo Card with the downloadable Management 3.0 format, or, why not, creating your own cards!

-Download our Kudo Cards by filling out the form above!
-Use our design or easily modify the PowerPoint template to create a custom look for your organization.
+Use our Kudos Cards template for quick design or easily modify the PowerPoint template to create a custom look for your organization.